Introduces the sweep concept, sweep functions, sweep classes, sweeps on block

 Note the strange syntax to add a sweep to the time loop.
 The add method returns an object (a SweepAdder) where the sweep is piped in.
 Moreover, in this object e.g. a BeforeFunction or a AfterFunction can be piped in.
 If you want to know more about the sweep registration read the documentation of timeloop::SweepTimeloop.

-The variant described above using boost::bind() may seem a little strange but there is also another solution.
+The variant described above using std::bind() may seem a little strange but there is also another solution.
 Instead of writing a sweep function, we write a functor class overloading the call operator.

-With this, the registration code does not need boost::bind any more:
+With this, the registration code does not need std::bind any more:

 Note that if you define a member function completely within the class definition, this function is automatically marked as